-- Confirm that panels, the Appellate Body, and the DSB will not add to or diminish the rights and obligations of the WTO Members - Panels and the Appellate Body shall interpret provisions of the Anti-dumping Agreement in accordance with Article 17.6(ii) thereof
+- Confirm that findings and recommendations of panels and the Appellate Body, and recommendations and decisions of the DSB, cannot add to or diminish the rights and obligations of the WTO Members. - Panels and the Appellate Body shall interpret the provisions of the Anti-Dumping Agreement in accordance with Article 17.6(ii) thereof.